The world's best value red light therapy panels

 While being able to dim your lights is a nice feature for a lamp, it doesn't make much sense for red light therapy.
 All you are doing by lowering the brightness is getting less exposure during your sessions - you may as well have bought a cheaper and less powerful panel!

-Having fixed (but very high) irradiance on the Hero300 is one of the ways we are able to keep costs down without compromising on the things which matter.
+Having fixed (but very high) irradiance on the Hero300 is one of the ways we are able to keep costs down without compromising on the things which matter: Irradiance, safety and durability.

 Smart modes for different treatment types